Welcome to Year 4

 We're really looking forward to ‘getting back to normal’ in the autumn and can’t wait to hear about everything you’ve been up to whilst you’ve been away.
-Please don’t worry about anything: we are aware you have been away from school for a long time and it is our job to help you settle back in and get back on track with school work.

 We think that covers it all, but if you have any questions for us you can email us at email@example.com and we’ll try our best to answer them.

 Have a great summer and see you in September.

 If you would like to complete some extra activities when you;re not at school, visit Twinkl https://www.twinkl.co.uk/offer where you can enter the code CVDTWINKLHELPS to get free access.